tent/tent.io/content/docs/server-protocol.md

 Link: <https://tent.titanous.com>; rel="tent"
 ```

-There might be multiple `Link` headerr which should be tried in order.
+There might be multiple `Link` headers which should be tried in order.

 ### Entity Profile